111th Infantry Brigade (Pakistan)

-The 111th Infantry Brigade or 111th Brigade or Triple-1 Brigade, is an infantry brigade of the Pakistan Army notable for its frequent involvement and fast response in military coup d'etats since Pakistani independence.
+The 111th Independent Infantry Brigade Group, commonly known as the 111th Brigade or Triple-1 Brigade, is an infantry brigade of the Pakistan Army notable for its frequent involvement and fast response in military coup d'etats since Pakistani independence.
 From 11 January 2012 Brigadier Sarfraz Ali commanded the Brigade.
 He succeeded Brigadier Faheem Rao who had earlier replaced Brigadier Asim Salim Bajwa.

 Main task of Brigade

 The main task of the brigade is to provide security and protocol duties to the incoming dignitaries.
 In addition brigade is responsible (as a disguise) for the security of the President and the Prime Minister of Pakistan.
 It presents guard of honor to distinguished guests of Pakistan.
-It had one of the three best military bands of the Pakistan Army along with those of Pakistan Military Academy and Frontiers Constabulary KPK.
+It had one of the three best military bands of the Pakistan Army along with those of Pakistan Military Academy and Frontier Corps Khyber Pakhtunkhwa.

 Military operations

 The 111th Brigade is the most well-known Army brigade in Pakistani social, public, religious, and political circles.
 Since its creation, the 111th Brigade has been frequently used to overtake and topple civilian governments.
-The brigade's first involvement in toppling a government was when General Ayub Khan dismissed the government of Pakistani President Major General (retired) Iskander Mirza.
+The brigade's first involvement in toppling a government was when General Ayub Khan deposed the government of Pakistani President Major General (retired) Iskander Mirza.